 How To Turn Yourself In

 issued for your arrest, or if you need to begin your sentence in jail, it is highly advisable that you follow the law and turn yourself in willingly.
 For a warrant, go to the jail processing area, and tell the intake officer that you think there may be an outstanding arrest warrant out for you.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if there is one, they will take you into custody.
 When reporting to serve a sentence, go down to the jail at the time and date that the sentence order or court paperwork states.
 Be very careful that you don’t show up late.
-Make sure that you only bring allowed items when you turn yourself in, for example your drivers license or even state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Make sure that you only bring allowed items when you turn yourself in, for example your driver’s license or even state issued ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 Visitation procedures at Walworth County Jail are always changing, so it would be wise to double-check the official jail site before you go.